Why It's Not Risky to Invest In Your Business

 Invest in Your Business with Confidence

-Investing in your business comes down to your stewardship.
+You can invest in your business confidently when you have a proven framework to support cash flow and reinvestment, although ultimately, investing in your business comes down to your stewardship.
 Only invest in your business if you are the entrepreneur who will continue to innovate, grow, and expand your capacity to improve the world.
-From that vantage point, it’s risky to undercut your success by believing that your business is risky.

 It’s also a bold investing move.
 Like Russell Brunson said of one of the greatest wrestling coaches, you only get in the ring if you know you’re going to win.
-Similarly, only invest in your something you have full faith and confidence will produce the best return for you.
+Similarly, only invest in something you have full faith and confidence that will produce the best return for you.

 I hope that you’ve had the opportunity to think differently about whether or not to invest in your business.